-Fun museums, delish food, shrimping, fun times with furry friends – get ready for a fun-filled day in Bugis with the littlies in tow!
+Fun museums, delish food, shrimping and hangs with furry friends – get ready for an action-packed day in Bugis with the littlies in tow!

-Start your morning of exploring right by filling those bellies up with some good ol’ brekkie.
+Start your morning of exploring right by filling those bellies up with some delish brekkie.
 Our fave place?
 Clinton St Baking Company on Purvis Street.
 We swear by its pancakes (we love the blueberry kind) with warm maple butter and crispy bacon on the side.
 The servings are quite generous, so be sure to come with an empty stomach.
-Also, we suggest making a reservation beforehand because it can get quite packed!
+Also, we suggest making a reservation beforehand, because it can get quite packed!

 If there’s one thing we love most about Bugis, is that it’s home to the city’s most treasured museums and art schools.
 In fact, every August, it throws the biggest night art celebration in town – The Singapore Night Festival.
 So, when there are kids involved, you need to focus on one thing above all else: fun!
 Here are the museums that deliver it in spades: